 - 1 Aeroplan points for every $1 spent on all other purchases

 Here’s my review:

-Well I guess Aeroplan points are a dual edged sword, because of their high taxes and fees.
+Well I guess Aeroplan points are a dual-edged sword, because of their high taxes and fees.
 For example, I looked up a flight from Vancouver to London and I think including taxes and fuel surcharges etc. the total cost of the flight was $700 after spending 60,000 Aeroplan points.
 Haha!
 That is ridiculous.

 However, there is a way around this by using different carriers within the Star Alliance group that don’t charge heavy immense fees.

 Another downside is the annual fee.
 For most people this is not a con, but for me it is.
-To be honest I plan on canceling this card before the year is up (unless of course they offer me another free year haha when I try to cancel).
+To be honest I plan on cancelling this card before the year is up (unless of course they offer me another free year haha when I try to cancel).

 I say this card is pretty great considering all the perks, especially if you are Canadian and fly Air Canada.
 Although Air Canada isn’t the best airline (it’s the Canadian in us, eh?
 I am already apologizing on behalf of Air Canada) some of the domestic and United States flights are pretty cheap once you collect sufficient Aeroplan points.
 For example, last year I flew to Denver Colorado for only $90 (taxes only) and some Aeroplan points.
 For big international flights though, like to London, you have to shell out 60,000 Aeroplan points and another $700-800 worth in taxes and fees.